Italy

 The passages narrow

-The men they move about with barrows
+The men move about with barrows

 It’s like a dream